 While JIO launch has been a boon for the customers, who have already moved from using 1 GB data a month to using 1GB daily.
 Telecos, on the other hand, have seen revenue and profitability eroding due to dropping realization rate for data as well as voice business.

 More challenges are there regarding technology integration of billing and other systems to work seamlessly for Voda and Idea.

 The merger process is likely to finish in May or June 2018.
-However, both the companies face several hurdles in the merger, biggest will be managing employees and offer them suitable Job roles and location.
+However, both the companies face several hurdles in the merger, the biggest will be managing employees and offer them suitable Job roles and location.

 Merged Entity Stakes

 Mr. Birla will have to pay Vodafone 38,740 crores to buy the 4.9% stake at a later date.
-As per the initial merger agreement, Vodafone will have 50% stake, and Idea promoters(Mr. Birla) will own 21.1% while public shareholders will have 28.9% stake in the combined entity.
+As per the initial merger agreement, Vodafone will have a 50% stake, and Idea promoters(Mr. Birla) will own 21.1% while public shareholders will have a 28.9% stake in the combined entity.

 Vodafone will offload 4.9% share to Mr. Birla who will then have a 26% stake in the combined entity.
-Vodafone PLC will have 45.1% stake after the transfer process is complete.
+Vodafone PLC will have a 45.1% stake after the transfer process is complete.

 On 24th July 2017, Competition Commission of India (CCI) has given its nod to the Idea Cellular and Vodafone India merger.

-Now the merger process is continuing at both the Organizations, however, there is still final approval pending from Department of Telecom.
+Now the merger process is continuing at both the Organizations, however, there is still final approval pending from the Department of Telecom.